ConversationalComponents/docs/docs/tutorials/wp_cocobot.md

 Great!
 The plugin is installed and activated.

 We still need to add the shortcode to the pages we want our chat window to show at.
-Let's go to our main page, and edit any field.
+Let's go to a page in our Wordpress site, and edit any field.

 ![](./screenshots/wp_cocobot/wp-main-page-botless-illustrated.jpg)